~12 min read

 Built-in time intelligence: YTD, prior period, rolling windows.

 Key Insight: DAX has an entire family of time intelligence functions that make year-over-year, quarter-to-date, and rolling-average calculations trivial.
-Excel has nothing comparable.
+Excel has nothing even close.

 Calculation Types